-TurfMutt – a former rescue dog who lived on the streets before being saved by OPEI President & CEO Kris Kiser – is all about pet adoption.
+TurfMutt – formed after a former rescue dog who lived on the streets was saved by OPEI President & CEO Kris Kiser – is all about pet adoption.
 But he says parents need to ask themselves some important questions before adding a furry friend to their family.

 Are you in it for the long-haul?

 Cute little puppies grow into bigger dogs that sometimes shed, slobber and have accidents in the house.
 They need regular exercise throughout their life.
 Also, you’ll need to get your pet spayed or neutered, and there are annual vet visits, and maybe more as they age.
 The rewards – unconditional love, companionship and an on-demand playmate for your children – are worth it!
 It’s simply important to think past the joy of the Christmas morning surprise when you’re considering a pet as a gift.

 Will you care for the pet and teach your kids to participate?

 If your kids are younger, you will need to assume the responsibility for caring for your puppy until your children are old enough to take on a larger role.
 Are you prepared for this reality?